 2011 was a crazy year for Napa Cabs.

-California is in the grip of a [link id=”109481″ text=” massive drought”], but that wasn’t the case in 2011.
+California is in the grip of a massive drought, but that wasn’t the case in 2011.
 At least in Napa Valley, where rain pummelled vineyards from September to October.
-By harvest time, the grapes were bloated and rot was endemic.
-Many winemakers called it a very bad vintage.
+By harvest time, the grapes were bloated, and rot was endemic.
+Many winemakers called it a terrible vintage.
 The wine critic Robert Parker of Wine Advocate rated it 84 points, the lowest in two decades.

 All is not lost, though.
 Anyone who has taken a wine class with me knows the secret sauce: there is no such thing as a bad vintage.
 There are only poor choices.
 Some of those poor choices are made by a winemaker who doesn’t adjust to the necessities of the vintage.
 The rest of the poor choices are made by people buying those wines.